ltura22/picturesearch/README.md

 # 3. Create data folder for pictures
 mkdir data

-# 4. Create .env file (then add your API key manually)
+# 4. Create .env file with nano editor
-touch .env
+nano .env
-echo "Add your GOOGLE_API_KEY to the .env file"
+# Copy the template from above and add your Google Gemini API key
+# Save with Ctrl+X, then Y, then Enter

 # 5. Setup frontend
 cd frontend